Douglas-Saylor-Killoughlaw/cloudflare_bot/README.md

-# cloudflare_api
+# cloudflare_bot

-Access to cloudflare for ddns
+This project provides how to access your account and manage your IP address of domain name.